ayush9861/Assignment-3-Kubernetes/README.md

       storage: 260Mi

  ```
- **Explination:-** pvc are similar to pods consumes Node resources and pvc consumes pv resources. pods can request specific leve of resources but claims can request specific size and access mode.
+ **Explaination:-** pvc are similar to pods consumes Node resources and pvc consumes pv resources. pods can request specific leve of resources but claims can request specific size and access mode.

 **mongo-deployment.yml**